 4:00 EDT, 3:00 CDT, 2:00 MDT, 1:00 PDT.
 Connect a few minutes early, if you can.

-– Link to the live webinar to be posted.
+– Link to the video of the webinar

 An interactive tutorial is an effective way to provide access to data computing to students.
 Tutorials can be arranged so that a student needs nothing more than a web browser.
 Within a tutorial, you can pose multiple choice questions, display results of statistical calculations, and provide students with an R session in which they can do their own calculations (with as much or as little guidance from you as you want).